Faith that Reckons

 No doubt, as Jesus and the disciples walked toward the band of lepers, they shouted their usual, “Unclean!
 Unclean!” as commanded in the law.
 Luke does not tell us how they came to recognize Jesus, but when they did, they immediately begged for mercy.
 They had heard of Jesus’ miracles of healing and perhaps could do nothing about it until Jesus came to them.
 So the Spirit led Jesus through Samaria, instead of avoiding that country.

-The idea of reckoning is presented more fully in Romans 4, where the word logizomai is translated in the KJV as reckoned, counted, and imputed.
-The definition of this word is found in Romans 4:17 KJV, where God “calleth those things which be not as though they were.”
+The idea of reckoning is presented more fully in Romans 4, where the word logizomai is translated in the KJV as “reckoned,” “counted,” and “imputed.”
+The definition of this word is found in Rom.
+4:17 (KJV), where God “calleth those things which be not as though they were.”
 The Emphatic Diaglott renders it, “calls things not in being, as though existing.”

 Paul uses Abraham to illustrate such faith.
 God promised to make Abraham a father of many nations.
 Abraham had no children at all, making him a father of no nations at all.
-But “Abraham believed God, and it was reckoned [logizomai] to him as righteousness” (Romans 4:3).
+But “Abraham believed God, and it was reckoned [logizomai] to him as righteousness” (Rom.
+4:3).
 The lesson for us is that by faith we too receive righteousness.
-Romans 4:23, 24 says,
+Rom.
+4:23, 24 says,

 23 Now not for his sake only was it written, that it was reckoned to him, 24 but for our sake also, to whom it will be reckoned, as those who believe in Him who raised Jesus our Lord from the dead.

 Such faith, which is able to believe God’s promise and reckon it done even before it is seen, is what we see with the ten lepers.
-When they began walking toward Jerusalem to be inspected by the priest, they had not yet seen their healing.
-Yet they believed Jesus, as Paul said in Romans 4:21,
+When they began their long journey toward Jerusalem to be inspected by the priest, they had not yet seen their healing.
+Yet they believed Jesus, as Paul said in Rom.
+4:21,

 21 and being fully assured that what He had promised, He was able also to perform.